Clinical audits

 Definitions

-The NHMRC National Statement on Ethical Conduct in Human Research (2007)(chapter 2.1), defines negligible risk as “when there is no foreseeable risk of harm or discomfort; and any foreseeable risk is no more than inconvenience.
-Where the risk, even if unlikely, is more than inconvenience, the research is not negligible risk”.
+The NHMRC National Statement on Ethical Conduct in Human Research (2025)(chapter 2.1), provides guidance on risk as minimal risk is defined as “no foreseeable risk of harm or discomfort; potential for minor burden and inconvenience”.
 For example:

 • use of existing de-identified clinical data with no foreseeable risk to the participants